grldchz/grldservice/README.md

 # GRLDSERVICE

-PHP REST-like backend for [grldchz](https://github.com/grldchz/grldchz-ts)  social network.  grldchz is a social networking platform where you can post text, photos, and videos.
+PHP API for [grldchz](https://github.com/grldchz/grldchz-ts)  social network.  grldchz is a social networking platform where you can post text, photos, and videos.

-REST-like in that all calls to it respond with JSON.
-Not REST-like because it uses query parameters instead of path parameters.

 Media files are uploaded and stored on the file system (as opposed to the database).